 On the east side of the Coast Range lies the Eel River.
 Mattole Rd drops into Humboldt Redwoods State Park and the road is so narrow and bumpy here, large autos will have to pull over to let an opposing vehicle pass by.
 The redwood forest never gets old though and regardless of how many times you see giant redwoods, they always impress.
 The heights, the green, the lushness all combine into a neck stretching experience for the ride through the park.

-After 66 miles of Mattole Rd, it finally intersects the Avenue of the Giants, aka Hwy 254 and the Hwy 101 freeway at South Fork.
+After 66 miles of Mattole Rd, it finally intersects the Avenue of the Giants, aka Highway 254 and the Highway 101 freeway at South Fork.
 Rockefeller Forest is around the corner.
-Just across the river is the Dyerville Giant and the Founders Grove, massive trees that have to be seen to be believed and well worth checking out.
+Across the river is the Dyerville Giant and the Founders Grove, massive trees that have to be seen to be believed and well worth checking out.

-North goes back to Scotia, Fortuna and Hwy 36.
+North goes back to Scotia, Fortuna and Highway 36.
 Southward takes you to Benbow and a host of other tiny redwood towns.
-If the intent is to continue the ride down the coast on Hwy 1, the Leggett Section is just miles away.
+If the intent is to continue the ride down the coast on Highway 1, the Leggett Section is just miles away.